 KGCMC continued using past interim reclamation measures, such as hydroseeding and various erosion controls at the tailings facility, to improve and maintain established site controls.
-A growth media (six inches to one foot) of native soils was placed on selected slopes of the tailings pile to promote the hydroseed growth.
-KGCMC also continued the use of other sediment control measures such as silt fencing, straw bales, polymer addition, course-rock slope armoring and slope contouring throughout the site.
+A growth medium (six inches to one foot) of native soils was placed on selected slopes of the tailings pile to promote the hydroseeded growth.
+KGCMC also continued the use of other sediment control measures including silt fencing, straw bales, rock check dams, solid and flexible runoff collection pipes, coarse-rock slope armoring and slope contouring throughout the site.
 KGCMC is committed to the continued use of site controls as the operation has consistently demonstrated the benefits of these interim reclamation programs to reduce impacts during the operational period.